Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Introduction

-Using the proposed framework, we generate the Procedural Engine Sounds Dataset (19.0\,h, 5{,}935 files) covering diverse operating conditions under noise-free and fully synchronized settings.
-Validation against real recordings demonstrates preservation of characteristic engine-order structures and their dependence on operating conditions.
-A baseline differentiable synthesis model trained on the dataset confirms its suitability for learning-based parameter estimation and conditional synthesis tasks.
-The main contributions of this work are: (i) an analysis-driven framework for procedurally generating engine audio with sample-accurate control annotations; (ii) a publicly released dataset produced using this framework; and (iii) validation demonstrating that the synthesized signals preserve key order-related characteristics while supporting data-driven modeling tasks.
+Using the proposed framework, we generate the Procedural Engine Sounds Dataset (19.0\,h, 5{,}935 files) covering diverse operating conditions under noise-free, fully synchronized settings.
+The main contributions are: (i) an analysis-driven framework for procedurally generating and augmenting engine audio with sample-accurate control annotations, including controllable parametric modification to produce meaningful graded signal complexity; (ii) the resulting publicly released dataset; and (iii) validation that the synthesized signals preserve characteristic engine-order structure across operating conditions, and the augmentation provides sufficient scale and operating-state coverage for data-driven engine sound modeling.